terra-submersa/bok-ucgs-fish-route/docs/tasks.md

 * [X] BUG when choosing next band travel, it  chooses the closest of the two points.
 SHould take into account the angle.
   ![img_3.png](img_3.png)
 * [x] in `lawn_mower.py`, implement `is_perpendicular_ahead_of_strip`function based on the provided docstring
+* [x] refactor `export_route_segment_to_png` function to add a grey rectangle border around the passed area corners.
+The area corners are passed by cli.py area.
+The must not be derived from the route.